 - It is important to differentiate mesothelioma from adenocarcinoma.

-- Treatment: Radiation, with or without chemotherapy (cisplatin and pemetrexed).
-Surgery (pleurectomy or pneumonectomy) could be indicated in cases with severely impaired pulmonary function
+- Treatment: radiation, with or without chemotherapy (cisplatin and pemetrexed); surgery (pleurectomy or pneumonectomy) may be indicated in cases with severely impaired pulmonary function

 - Progressive respiratory failure

 We list the most important complications.
 The selection is not exhaustive.

 - The use of asbestos in the US is restricted.

 - Any new uses of asbestos have been banned, as have corrugated paper, rollboard, commercial or specialty paper, and felt flooring containing asbestos.